kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 2. Verify that the CoreServicesVnet, ManufacturingVnet, and ResearchVnet are listed.
 Your list should look like this:

    ![List of resources.](../media/virtual_network.png)

-3. Note that Azure creates NetworkWatchers for each region that you use.

 4. Select **CoreServicesVnet**.